 Some Workgroup Participants noted that DNs will be booking to meet their full 1 in 20 peak day levels and that booking is likely to be flat across the year.
 DN Workgroup Participants confirmed this is required.

-Some Workgroup Participants noted that use of the greatest of the five data sets in FCC requires justification which has not yet been seen by Workgroup.
-Action
+Some Workgroup Participants noted that use of the greatest of the five data sets in FCC requires justification.

-National Grid noted for Workgroup that the greatest value is used to capture Capacity paid for or flows.
+National Grid noted for Workgroup that the greatest value is used to capture Capacity paid for or flows

+Look for para from colin sent Sunday 7th april

 Workgroup noted that this analysis showed that with 50% storage discount and 80% storage discount the increase effect for 19/20 and 20/21 on other charges is between 1% and 2%, with CWD giving a slightly smaller effect than PS within this range.
 Proposers of 0678, 0678E and 0678F noted that this is consistent with the analysis contained within these Modifications, showing around 1% increase effect on other charges.
 In terms of materiality, the Proposers of 0678E and 0678F commented that the difference in effect moving from a 50 to 80% storage discount amounts to approx. £7mn decrease for 19/20 in revenue recovered from Entry and Exit storage points.

 A Workgroup Participant highlighted that from the charts one can see that the price differential between the average Existing Contract price (0.0036p/kWh adjusted price) at all sites under CWD for 19/20 and 20/21 (slide 7) is a factor of ten lower than the average Beach terminal price for new capacity (0.0402p/kWh adjusted price).
 Under PS the same order of magnitude applies (slide 10).